XXalchemist/XXalchemist/README.md

 - 🔭 I’m currently working on Jenkins.
 - 🌱 I’m currently learning Devops engineering.
-- 💬 2022 Goals : Learn Backend with java and python.
+- 💬 2022 Goals : Learn Backend and frontend with javascript.
 - 📫 How to reach me: nkrishn8@gmail.com.
 - ⚡ Quote: "What doesn't kill you simply make you *stronger*"